JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Don't know

-20. Have you attended or do you plan to attend JuliaCon?
+22. Have you attended or do you plan to attend JuliaCon?
 Please select all that apply.Please select all that apply.
+- [ ] 2023 (Boston)
 - [ ] 2022 (Online)
 - [ ] 2021 (Online)
 - [ ] 2020 (Online)